Getting to Know 529s

 What is a 529 Savings Plan?

-As college costs kept rising and the economic value of higher education grew, Congress passed laws (in 1996, 2001, and 2006) offering tax discounts for college savings taking place within special 529 plan accounts.
-These plans are set up and overseen by states, which delegate the actual day-to-day operations to an investment or trust company such as Fidelity, Vanguard, Ascensus, etc. Most states have two plans, one offered via brokers and another “direct” option, allowing savers commission-free access to a 529 plan.
+As college costs kept rising and the economic value of higher education grew, Congress passed and updated laws (in 1996, 2001, 2006, and 2017), offering tax discounts for college savings within special 529 plan accounts.
+These plans are set up and overseen by states, which delegate day-to-day operations to investment or trust companies such as Fidelity, Vanguard, and Ascensus.
+Most states have two 529 plans, one offered via brokers and another “direct” option, allowing savers commission-free access to a 529 plan.
 This is why there are so many 529 plans out there—approximately two for each of the 50 states.

 All the plans follow the same basic structure.
-The account owner fills out an application, opening a 529 account to save up money toward someone’s future education.
+The account owner fills out an application, opening a 529 account to save money toward someone’s future education.
 That someone, known as the account’s beneficiary, can be anyone—yourself, a child, a grandchild, a nephew, or even some kid from your shul.
 The account is then funded with cash to be invested into one or more of a small menu of mutual funds offered by the plan.
-These investments grow tax-free—as long as they are withdrawn only for “qualified education expenses,” the dividends, interest, and gains are not taxed at all.
+These investments grow tax-free.
+This means that as long as they are withdrawn only for “qualified education expenses,” the dividends, interest, and gains are not taxed, ever.

 Compare to an Unlimited Roth IRA

 Most states, including New Jersey and New York, follow federal rules for 529 plans.
-Considering that combined top tax rates for investment gains can easily reach 25–50%, tax-free investment growth increases net investment wealth massively.
-The tax structure offered here is similar to a Roth IRA’s.
+Considering that combined top tax rates for investment gains and income can easily reach 25–50%, tax-free investment growth increases net investment wealth massively.
+The tax structure offered here is similar to that of a Roth IRA.
 But unlike the Roth, 529 plans can be funded by anyone, regardless of income.
-And whereas retirement accounts limit annual contributions to as little as $12,000 per couple, 529s can be funded in an almost unlimited capacity.
+And whereas retirement accounts limit annual contributions to as little as $14,000 per couple, in 2025, 529s can be funded in an almost unlimited capacity.
 As a long-term investment vehicle, 529 plans offer a lot of scope for creative tax-free investing.

 Minimal Short-Term Benefits

-Unfortunately, 529 plans do not offer the immediate tuition assistance that Klal Yisrael needs so badly.
+Unfortunately, 529 plans do not offer the significant immediate tuition assistance that Klal Yisrael needs so badly (see breaking news above!).
 The federal government offers no tax deductions or credits for money deposited in 529s, and most states offer minimal deductions.
-New Jersey matched New York’s $10,000 deduction (per couple) for 529 contributions, but this will, at most, lower a tax bill by a few hundred dollars annually.
-The primary largesse offered toward 529 accounts is not taxing future investment growth produced by these sheltered accounts.
+For example, NJ and NY have a measly $10,000 deduction (per couple) for 529 contributions.
+This deduction will, at most, lower a tax bill by a few hundred dollars annually.
+Bupkes.
+The primary largesse offered toward 529 accounts is the non-taxing of future investment growth produced by these sheltered accounts.
 This benefit is only truly useful for those who can tie up significant funds for years, not cash-strapped young families who need money for tuition now.

 Considering that 529 accounts have certain fees and restrictions, it’s not worth hassling with them for small sums invested for the short term.
-The $10,000 maximum deduction just for New Jersey taxes is pretty small potatoes.
-But say a middle-aged couple in their 50s have a solid income which more than covers their current needs, and their retirement accounts are already funded sufficiently to cover future needs too.
-Where are their additional savings headed for the most part?
+But say a couple has a solid income that more than covers their current needs, and their simchas and retirement accounts are already funded sufficiently to cover future needs, too.
+Where are their additional savings headed, for the most part?
 To help out their kids and grandchildren.
 And what will be a major part of their children’s financial needs?
 Tuition.
+Long-term investing within the cozy tax-free environs of a 529 account can therefore be super beneficial.

-For simplicity’s sake, imagine the Weinsteins have $600,000 they’d like to invest toward helping their kids in the future.
+For simplicity’s sake, imagine a family that would like to invest toward helping their kids in the future.
 If they just dump that into a regular portfolio of mutual funds, any withdrawals made would be taxable, significantly diminishing the help they can provide.
 Instead, they can open 529 accounts, naming their children as beneficiaries.
-(Down the road they will follow a simple process to open and fund separate accounts for each of their einiklach, using their parents’ 529 accounts).
-Then, every year, tuition funds can be withdrawn from the 529 accounts tax-free.
+(Down the road they will follow a simple process to open and fund separate accounts for each of their einiklach using their parents’ 529 accounts).
+Then, every year, tuition funds (up to $10,000 per K-12 and unlimited for higher education needs) can be withdrawn from the 529 accounts tax-free.

 Big Bucks Required

-It may sound a bit odd to tie up so much money in accounts restricted for education, but let’s think about this.
-Say six kids will, over the next couple decades, each have an average of six children.
-The cost of educating those 36 einiklach will easily be at least $2 million (36 kids x 12 years of schooling x $5,000 = $2,160,000).
+It may sound odd to tie up so much money in accounts restricted for education, but let’s think about this.
+Say a couple has six children who will have an average of six children over the next few decades.
+The cost of educating just the 36 einiklach will easily be in the millions (36 kids x 12 years of schooling x $10,000 = $4,320,000).
 Add in higher projected tuition, inflation, beis midrash, seminary, and even kollel housing—an allowed expense under 529 rules—and the figure is much higher.
-By using a 529 structure, some or all of this “liability” can be covered with tax-free investment growth.
+Using a 529 structure, some or all of this “liability” can be covered with tax-free investment growth.

 Want to dig deeper?